tlevine/www.thomaslevine.com/content/!/higher-power-error-statistics/index.md

 where each $$i$$ corresponds to an observation (represented above by tick marks),
-$$n$$ is the number of dimensions, and $$c$$ represents that other number (represented above by the red bar).
+$$n$$ is the number of dimensions, and $$c$$ represents that other number (represented above by the pink bar).

 ### Sum of squares
 The sum of squares is thus this.